MBot System Setup

 If you do not see the 2 outputs above, unplug the USB which connect Pi5 and Pico, then plug back in.

-Successful Firmware Flashing: After flashing the firmware successfully, Minicom will display your encoder counts, IMU values, and more.
+• Successful Firmware Flashing: After flashing the firmware successfully, Minicom will display a table, showing the encoder counts, IMU values, and more.
 Manually turning the wheel will update the encoder counts in the Minicom terminal.

-Unsuccessful Firmware Flashing: If the firmware doesn’t flash correctly, repeat the calibration and firmware flashing steps.
-Open a second terminal window with Minicom to monitor its outputs for troubleshooting.
+• Unsuccessful Firmware Flashing: If the firmware doesn’t flash correctly, repeat the calibration and firmware flashing steps.
+This time, open a second terminal window with Minicom running to monitor its outputs for troubleshooting.

 Install the rest of the MBot Code

-1. Clone the necessary repos to your Pi5 under folder mbot_ws
+1. Clone RP Lidar Driver and MBot Bridge to your Pi5 under folder mbot_ws

 1. Download the latest web app release and unpack it